rust-lang/book/src/ch10-01-syntax.md

 ## Generics Syntax

-We've already hinted at the idea of generics in previous chapters, but we never dug into what exactly they are or how to use them.
+We’ve already hinted at the idea of generics in previous chapters, but we never dug into what exactly they are or how to use them.
 In places where we specify a type, like function signatures or structs, instead we can use *generics*.
 Generics are stand-ins that represent an abstract set instead of something concrete.
-In this section, we're going to cover generic *data types*.
+In this section, we’re going to cover generic *data types*.

-You can recognize when any kind of generics are used by the way that they fit into Rust's syntax: any time you see angle brackets, `<>`, you're dealing with generics.
-Types we've seen before, like in Chapter 8 where we discussed vectors with types like `Vec<i32>`, employ generics.
+You can recognize when any kind of generics are used by the way that they fit into Rust’s syntax: any time you see angle brackets, `<>`, you’re dealing with generics.
+Types we’ve seen before, like in Chapter 8 where we discussed vectors with types like `Vec<i32>`, employ generics.
 The type that the standard library defines for vectors is `Vec<T>`.
 That `T` is called a *type parameter*, and it serves a similar function as parameters to functions: you fill in the parameter